darkbloodevil/StsHsrMod/README.md

 # Sts Hsr Mod
 This is a Honkai: star rail mod for slay the spire.
+This repository is generated from [Alchyr/BasicMod](https://github.com/Alchyr/BasicMod " ").

 # character
 This mod add a new character Stelle.